OpenDSA/OpenDSA/RST/en/Glossary.rst

       A list-like structure in which elements may be inserted or removed from only one end.

+   strict partial order
+      In set notation, a relation that is :term:`irreflexive`, :term:`antisymmetric`, and :term:`transitive`.

    strong induction
-      An alternative formulation for the induction step in an inductive proof.
+      An alternative formulation for the :term:`induction step` in a :term:`proof by induction`.
       The induction step for strong induction is:
       If **Thrm** holds for all :math:`k, c \leq k < n`, then **Thrm** holds for :math:`n`.